jaggederest/mutation/docs/nomenclature.md

 ## Insertion

 The process of inserting a mutation into the runtime environment.
-Mutant currently supports insertion via dynamically created monkeypatches.
+Mutation currently supports insertion via dynamically created monkeypatches.

 Other insertion strategies (such as "boot time") are possible but aren't implemented in the OSS version.